 What Federal Annuitants Need to Know About the FEHB Program and Medicare Part D

-Unfortunately, the national plans are not offering extra benefits such as copay waivers to those who join Part D, unlike their improved coverage for those with Parts A or B. They simply promise to “consider” paying part of your Part D costs, whatever that means.
-And having two drug plans involves a lot of paperwork.
+Unfortunately, the national plans are not offering wraparound benefits to those who join Part D, unlike their improved coverage for those with Parts A or B. Most plans simply promise to “consider” paying part of your Part D costs, whatever that means.
+And having two drug plans involves extra paperwork.
 Hence, only if you can achieve substantial savings for your particular drugs is it worthwhile to join Part D. Also, before enrolling in Part D check whether or not you are subject to income-related premiums.
-The law now subjects Part D enrollees to the same income-tested levels as under Part B. If your adjusted gross income is $85,000 or more for single people, or $170,000 or more for couples, you would have to pay a premium surcharge for Part D.
+The law now subjects Part D enrollees to the same income-tested levels as under Part B.